 C. Professional Conferences, Workshops, Programs

-3. For the duration of this agreement, the District will budget $45,000 each year.
-Members are entitled to $500 in approved workshop expenses, plus mileage, until the fund is exhausted.
-For attendance at a single conference in excess of $500, a member may request up to the equivalent of one (1) credit at the PSU graduate rate from the tuition reimbursement fund to be applied to offset the difference.
-This will reduce the member’s available tuition reimbursement dollars.
+3. For the duration of this agreement, the District will budget $60,000 each year.
+Members are entitled to $500 in approved workshop expenses, including mileage, until the fund is exhausted.
+Members may ask for special consideration for conferences that exceed $500 by mutual agreement of labor and management.

 Article 12 – Insurance Benefits